-SQL is the programming language for managing data.
-Since almost every programming application in existence interacts with data in one way or another, it’s understandable that SQL would be high on the lists of requested skills and high-paying jobs.
-Indeed.com lists over 20,000 jobs in SQL paying over $100K per year.
+SQL is a common programming language for managing data.
+Since almost every programming application interacts with data in one way or another, it’s understandable that SQL would be high on the lists of requested skills and high-paying jobs.
+Indeed lists over 20,000 jobs in SQL paying over $100,000 per year.

-Start learning SQL by enrolling in a free, self-paced online course in Transact-SQL from Microsoft.
-Learn how to write SELECT queries, learn various operators, functions and much more from expert instructors.
-In no time, you will be setting up and interacting with databases.
-SQL tutorials are available online and you can also practice setting up and interacting with databases using MySQL, a free, open-source database management system popular in web applications.
+Start learning SQL by enrolling in a free-self-paced Introduction to SQL from Davidson.
+You’ll learn how to write SELECT queries, learn various operators, functions, and much more from expert instructors.
+In no time, you’ll be setting up and interacting with databases.

-C was created in 1972 by Dennis Ritchie at Bell Labs and is one of the most widely used programming languages of all time.
-It is second only to Java on the TIOBE Index of programming language popularity, with C++ and C# falling right below in the 3rd and 4th positions.
+C was created in 1972 by Dennis Ritchie at Bell Labs and is one of the most widely used programming languages.
+It is always found near the top of the TIOBE Index of programming language popularity, along with C++ and C#.
 C++, also created at Bell Labs, is a flexible extension of the C language that allows programmers to create applications that will run on a wide variety of hardware platforms.
-C#, pronounced C-Sharp, is modern, object-oriented programming language developed by Microsoft.
+C#, pronounced C-Sharp, is a modern, object-oriented programming language developed by Microsoft.